-Regular Acceptance - First-time freshmen are granted regular acceptance if they have achieved any two or more of the following: high school GPA of 2.0 or higher, 18 on ACT or 860 on SAT, or ranked in the upper half of their high school graduating class.
+Regular Acceptance - First-time freshmen are granted regular acceptance if they have achieved any two or more of the following: high school GPA of 2.0 or higher, 18 or higher on ACT, 960 or higher on SAT, 61 or higher on CLT, or ranked in the upper half of their high school graduating class.
 Transfer students are granted regular acceptance if they have an overall college GPA of 2.0 or higher.

-Probationary Acceptance - Those first-time freshmen who do not meet two or more of the criteria for regular acceptance and those transfer students who have an overall college GPA below 2.0 or who are on suspension at their most recent academic institution may be admitted under probationary acceptance.
-For those granted probationary acceptance, continued enrollment at OKWU will depend upon their term GPA during the first semester of attendance.
-The cumulative standards by class level (see catalog) will be applied as the term requirements at the end of the first semester of probationary enrollment.
+Probationary Acceptance - Those students who do not meet the admissions standards for acceptance as detailed below or for transfer students who are on suspension at their most recent institution of higher education may be admitted under probationary acceptance.
+For those granted probationary acceptance, continued enrollment at OKWU will require the student to meet Satisfactory Academic Progress (SAP) as outline in the catalog during the first semester of attendance.

 Provisional Acceptance -- Students may submit official or unofficial transcripts that are not final transcripts for Provisional Acceptance.
-Students will be considered for regular or probationary admission once all official, final transcripts and test scores, as applicable by application type, have been submitted.
+Students will be considered for regular or probationary admission once all official, final transcripts, and test scores, as applicable by application type, have been submitted.
+Students who require a Transcript Evaluation for international coursework will not be considered for Provisional Acceptance.
 Financial aid will not be disbursed for students in a provisional acceptance status.
-OKWU recommends all transcripts be submitted prior to classes beginning in order to secure financial aid.
-All transcripts must be submitted by end of the second week of the semester.
+OKWU recommends all transcripts be submitted before classes beginning to secure financial aid.
+All transcripts must be submitted by the end of the second week of the semester.